Skip to main content

 This type of ultrasound can also be used to guide a needle into a suspicious area or lymph node so that cells can be removed (biopsied) and looked at under a microscope.
 This is called an ultrasound-guided needle biopsy.

-Endoscopic or laparoscopic ultrasound: In these techniques, the doctor puts the ultrasound transducer inside the body and closer to the gallbladder.
+Endoscopic ultrasound (EUS) or laparoscopic ultrasound: In these techniques, the doctor puts the ultrasound transducer inside the body and closer to the gallbladder.
 This gives more detailed images than a standard ultrasound.
 The transducer is on the end of a thin, lighted tube that has a camera on it.
 The tube is either passed through the mouth, down through the stomach, and near the gallbladder (endoscopic ultrasound) or through a small surgical cut on your belly (laparoscopic ultrasound).

 Computed tomography (CT) scan

 A CT scan uses x-rays to make detailed cross-sectional images of your body.
-It can be used to
+It can be used to:

 Magnetic resonance imaging (MRI) scan